Auteenome/RiECalmingPlan/RiECalmingPlan/Readme_Changes_2021.txt

 30/01/2021
 - [User Diary] Continued working on the layout updates (UI is tidied up a bit and now it is suitable to be used functionally (Note, there is no function that allows the user to remove an image from the list when editing a diary entry.
 Might be added in eventually)

+31/01/2021, 1/02/2021
+- [User Diary] Continued working on UI, added new icons, vertical scrolling, diary starters now fully work (Image Resources are added only in android side for now but also need to be updated so all icons are consistent in style before publishing to IOS store etc)